nipunsingh2/hospital-bed-management-dashboard/README.md

-# 🏥 Hospital Bed Management Dashboard
+🏥 Hospital Bed Management Dashboard

+Made with ❤️ by Nipun Singh

 This project is an end-to-end **Machine Learning-powered Hospital Bed Management System** that predicts patient stay durations, dynamically allocates hospital beds, and visualizes critical statistics via an interactive Streamlit dashboard.

-## 🚀 Features
+🚀 Features

 - 📊 **ML Prediction** of patient stay using real hospital data.
 - 🛏️ **Dynamic Bed Allocation** based on real-time admissions.